heroesofcode/pullpanda-cli/README.md

 # Pull Panda

-This tool automates the process of sending code diffs for review using the Gemini API.
+This tool automates the process of code review using the Gemini API.
 It helps developers streamline their code review process by generating detailed feedback and suggestions for improvement.

 ## Features